 The mammary gland is a dynamic organ that undergoes dramatic changes in preparation for the arrival of a hungry baby (3).
 Hormonal changes during pregnancy direct the cells that make up the tissue to multiply and mobilize, establishing the system that will deliver milk to the suckling newborn (4).
 Prior to arrival of the baby, compartments for the collection and storage of milk are formed within the breast tissue (5), and a branching network of ducts connects them to the nipple.
 As the final step of preparation for lactation, the tissue prepares to respond to hormonal triggers, brought on by the birth, to start producing milk.

-By the time the baby is born, each of the newly formed compartments within the mammary gland is lined by a single layer of mammary epithelial cells, which are mainly responsible for milk production (6).
-When prolactin, a key component of the hormonal triggers, is delivered through the mother’s bloodstream, the cells start to absorb nutrients from the mother and convert them into the components of milk.
-The milk then accumulates in the compartments of the mammary gland, where it waits for the baby’s cue.
-Once lactation is established, a variety of biochemical and mechanical factors help sustain milk production until the baby no longer relies on mother’s milk.
+By the time the baby is born, each of the newly formed compartments within the mammary gland is lined by a single layer of mammary epithelial cells, which are predominantly responsible for milk production (6).
+Each cell within the layer forms intimate associations with the underlying tissues, as well as with neighboring cells within the lining.
+These relationships between the cells within the mammary gland set the stage for milk production.
+A molecular cue circulating within the mother’s blood called prolactin fits like a key in a lock when it encounters a receptor on the surface of the mammary epithelial cell layer, triggering a series of events that activates the cells to absorb nutrients from the mother, convert them into the components of milk, and then transport and secrete the milk into the compartments of the gland.
+Once lactation is established, a variety of biochemical and mechanical factors help to sustain it until the infant is able to absorb and digest solid foods on their own.

+This all may sound simple enough, but lactation is a process that demands an enormous amount of energy (7) and involves changes in the expression of thousands of genes (8) in response to the intimate relationship between the mother, her offspring, and their environment.
 And herein lie the differences between the massive blue whale and the tiny Etruscan shrew.
-While the underlying physiology is similar, the vast differences in the volume and composition of their milks are the result of a) differences in the nutrients in their environments, and b) the genetic instructions that dictate how the mother’s nutrients are absorbed and transformed into nutrition for her baby (9).
+While the underlying physiology is similar, the vast differences in the volume and composition of their milks are the result of differences in the nutrients that are present in the environment and the genetic programs that control their uptake from the mother’s bloodstream, their bioconversion into milk, and their secretion into the gland (9).

-The balance of these activities ensures that just the right amount of milk, with just the right nutritional profile, is produced at just the right time to nourish the baby — we’re in awe of this species-specific balancing act.
+It is the balance of these activities that ensures that for any mammalian species, the right amount of milk, with the right molecular content, is produced at the right time to nourish the baby.

-In an upcoming post, we will further explore low milk supply and discuss the vital importance of trusting mothers to recognize when the needs of their babies are not being met, rather than shaming them for how they choose to meet them.
+The identification of genetic markers associated with low milk supply supports a physiological explanation that will not be overcome by interventions that target a mother’s perception.
+In an upcoming post, we will explore the issue of low milk supply and discuss the vital importance of trusting mothers to recognize when the needs of their babies are not being met.

 1. Jurgens KD.
 Etruscan shrew muscle: the consequences of being small.
 J Exp Biol.
 2002;205(Pt 15):2161–2166.